 Much of NREL's groundbreaking work during the Colorado pilot project was also applicable to other state projects and continues to be utilized.

 In Colorado, Field Advocate for Sustainability Tom Potter worked with communities in eastern Colorado, particularly with farm organizations and economic development specialists, to help communities understand renewable energy project options and their impacts.
 He then worked with school stakeholders on the Eastern Plains to move Wind for Schools projects forward.
-The consultant role evolved into the position of state facilitator, which is now in place in all Wind for Schools project states.
-Facilitators identify candidate K-12 host schools, work with the local communities and school administrators, and work with Wind Powering America and the Wind Application Centers to help secure funding and implement each project.
+The consultant role evolved into the position of state facilitator, which was then implemented in all Wind for Schools project states.
+Facilitators identified candidate K-12 host schools, worked with the local communities and school administrators, and worked with Wind Powering America and the Wind Application Centers to help secure funding and implement each project.

-Southwest Windpower, an international manufacturer of small wind systems, supplied turbines for the Colorado pilot project schools and continues to be a partner to this day.
-Southwest offers schools a discounted wind turbine, guyed tower, grid interconnect hardware, and display unit for the standard system.
+Southwest Windpower, an international manufacturer of small wind systems that was acquired by XZERES Corp. in July 2013, supplied turbines for the Colorado pilot project schools.
+Southwest offer ed schools a discounted wind turbine, guyed tower, grid interconnect hardware, and display unit for the standard system.